-In 1997, the National Cat Society hosted the very first all breeds championship show, under the CFSA banner.
-Each year has culminated in the prestigious Cat of the Year finals and awards ceremony; and in 1999, an additional first was introduced in the equally prestigious Gold Show.
+In 1997, the National Cat Society hosted the very first all breeds championship show under the CFSA banner.
+Each year has culminated in the prestigious Cat of the Year finals and awards ceremony; and in 1999, an additional first was introduced in the equally prestigious Gold and Ruby Show.
 This event, run on the same day as the annual Cat of the Year event, is a wonderfully successful way of honouring even more of the top cats, who competed in CFSA shows in any one year.

 The ladies who carried CFSA from 1997 and who helped establish the foundation of CFSA deserve special mention: